Student Conduct Mission:

 In instances of repeated or serious offenses, behavioral expectations may be clearly identified and provided in writing to responsible students.
 Future Community Standards and/or College policy violations may result in separation from the College.

 A Grinnell College no-contact order may also be issued between students as an outcome.
 These limited campus no-contact orders are intended to help provide distance between students when deemed necessary.
-For more information regarding campus no-contact orders, please review the Safety Policy in the Campus Life policies section of this Student Handbook.
+For more information regarding campus no-contact orders, please review the Grinnell College No-Contact Orders in the Campus Life policies section of this Student Handbook.

 Parental and Guardian Notification